-“There aren’t many specific food that will help you sleep, but some foods can help more than others.
-Certain teas like chamomile have a capacity to calm you down and can have an anti anxiety effect.
-They will relax you a little bit and as a result may help you go to sleep.
-In order to sleep you need to be relaxed and quiet,” says Dr. Rodriguez.
+"There aren't many specific foods that will help you sleep, but some foods can help more than others.
+Certain teas like chamomile have the capacity to calm you down and can have an anti-anxiety effect.
+They will relax you a little bit and as a result, may help you go to sleep.
+In order to sleep you need to be relaxed and quiet," says Dr. Rodriguez.

 "Some people find that milk helps them, although there isn't much research supporting a [link between drinking milk and falling asleep more easily].
 Milk contains an amino acid called Tryptophan, which can trigger melatonin production which is why some people may think a warm glass of milk at night may help them sleep.
 Personally I think it just has more of a relaxing effect for some people, maybe invoking childhood memories of milk and cookies," says Dr. Rodriguez.
 If drinking warm milk relaxes you then by all means have a glass, but don't count on it to knock you out at night.